trueprog/cpu/README.md

 # cpu
-Understand how computers work at the core
+Understand how computers work at the core.
+Start to read at [the website](https://trueprog.github.io/cpu/).